 - A. Engineering design requirements.
-At a minimum, the following requirements shall be met in designing crushing, milling, concentrating, smelting and tailings facilities at copper mine facilities unless the applicant or permittee can demonstrate that an alternate design will provide an equal or greater level of containment.
-(8/17 draft) - (1) New crushing and milling facilities.
-New crushing and milling facilities, including associated ore storage, except when located within the open pit surface drainage area, (8/17 draft) shall be designed to contain and manage all materials containing water contaminants that have the potential to migrate to ground water and cause an exceedance of applicable standards on concrete or low permeability surfaces approved by the department. - (2) New concentrator facilities.
-New concentrator facilities shall be designed to contain and manage in tank and pipeline systems designed and operated pursuant to 20.6.7.23 NMAC all materials containing water contaminants that have the potential of migrate to ground water and cause an exceedance of applicable standards.
+At a minimum, the following requirements shall be met in designing crushing, milling, concentrating, smelting and tailings facilities at copper mine facilities unless the applicant or permittee can demonstrate that an alternate design will provide an equal or greater level of containment and will not result in an exceedance of applicable standards; has been granted a variance pursuant to 20.6.7.31 NMAC; or can demonstrate that the unit will not cause an exceedance of applicable standards at any place of withdrawal of water for present or reasonably foreseeable future use pursuant to 20.6.7.33.D(2) NMAC. - (2) New concentrator facilities.
+New concentrator facilities shall be designed to contain and manage in tank and pipeline systems designed and operated pursuant to 20.6.7.23 NMAC all materials containing water contaminants that have the potential to migrate to ground water and cause an exceedance of applicable standards.
 Tailing and concentrate thickener tanks may be constructed with concrete or low permeability bottoms consisting of a minimum of 12 inches of soil that has a minimum re-compacted in-place coefficient of permeability of 1×10^{-6} cm/sec.
 The tank designs shall be based on plans and specifications signed and sealed by a licensed New Mexico professional engineer.
-For low permeability bottoms, such plans and specifications shall describe how process rates, material density and settling rates were considered in the design to minimize infiltration such that water contaminants in the tank will not migrate to ground water and cause an exceedance of applicable standards.

-- (3) New smelting facilities.
+For low permeability bottoms, such plans and specifications shall describe how process rates, material density and settling rates were considered in the design to minimize infiltration such that water contaminants in the tank will not migrate to ground water and cause an exceedance of applicable standards. - (3) New smelting facilities.
 New smelting facilities shall be designed to contain and manage on impermeable surfaces all materials, including associated slag and flue dust, containing water contaminants that have the potential to migrate to ground water and cause an exceedance of applicable standards. - (4) New tailings impoundments.
 Tailings impoundments shall be designed according to the following requirements.
-The department may require additional engineering containment systems if the system is to be installed in an area of fractured or faulted geologic conditions, inadequately abandoned exploratory boreholes underlying the site of the installation, or where the depth to ground water underlying the structure is less than 100 feet as additional conditions in accordance with Subsection H of 20.6.7.10 NMAC.
-(8/17 draft)
+The department may require additional engineering containment systems if the system is to be installed in an area of fractured or faulted geologic conditions, inadequately abandoned exploratory boreholds underlying the site of the installation, or where the depth to ground water underlying the structure is less than 100 feet as additional conditions in accordance with Subsection H of 20.6.7.10 NMAC.